CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-secondary-effects.md

 ## General Decorators

 Decorator is a classic OO pattern where an object is wrapped by another object with the same or a similar interface, to add behavior.
-This can be used for models to add secondary effects upon saving, such as sending email.
-The decorator's `save` method would call the model's `save` method, then, upon success, the decorator would send an email.
+(I'm calling this pattern "General Decorator" to contrast it with "Draper-style Decorators," which are for display logic instead.)
+General decorators can be used for models to add secondary effects upon saving, such as sending email.
+The decorator's `save` method would call the model's `save` method.
+Then, upon success, the decorator would send an email.

 With general decorators, callbacks aren't always fired.
 The caller is responsible for wrapping the model in whichever decorators it needs.
-This is a very flexible approach.
-It also means that knowledge of secondary effects is the responsibility of the caller.
+This is a very flexible approach, but it means that the caller is responsible to know which secondary effects it needs.
 If a new secondary effect needs to be added, all callers that need that effect must be updated.
 The implications of this will be explored below.

-I'm calling this pattern "General Decorator" to contrast it with "Draper-style Decorators," which are for display logic instead.

 ## Service Object

 Service Objects are the poster child for not doing things "The Rails Way," but they do offer unique benefits compared to other patterns.
-The service object corresponds a single business use case, and handles calling the model for persistence as well as initiating any necessary secondary effects.
-Because of this, neither the model nor the caller need to know about secondary effects, simplifying them.
-However, the caller *does* need to know which Service Object to call, but this should be clear if the Service Object really is named after a use case.
+The service object corresponds a single business use case, and handles calling the model for persistence as well as executing any necessary secondary effects.
+Because of this, neither the model nor the caller need to know about secondary effects, simplifying both of them.
+The caller *does* need to know which Service Object to call, but this should be fairly obvious if the Service Object really is named after a use case.

-Someone observed that Service Objects are conceptually very similar to Active Jobs, and that this can offer a "Rails Way" to do Service Objects.
-This is in fact exactly what the Laravel framework does: jobs can be synchronous or asynchronous.
+Andy Croll observed that [Rails Active Jobs are conceptually very similar to Service Objects](http://youtu.be/60LH3em78V8), and that they can offer a "Rails Way" to do Service Objects.
+This is in fact exactly the way the Laravel framework implements service objects out of the box: it has a concept of [jobs that can be synchronous or asynchronous](http://laravel.com/docs/5.1/queues) (although the documentation currently emphasizes their asynchronous aspect).

 ## Events and Event Handlers